vabal/vabal/README.md

 xargs invokes cabal with the arguments and options specified *plus* options read from stdin.
 Read the *Remark* for info about the `-r` option.

+> You can see this as partially applying the `cabal` "function" first, and then providing it the remaining arguments that `vabal` emitted.

-What vabal actually does is analyze the cabal file and then print to stdout options to pass to cabal (already properly escaped to be used with xargs)
+What vabal actually does is analyze the cabal file, obtain a suitable `ghc` and then print to stdout options to pass to cabal (already properly escaped to be used with xargs).
+It follows the Unix philosophy and its power comes from composition with other programs.

 In fact, `vabal configure` is just a shortcut for:
 > vabal | xargs -r cabal new-configure